guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

    :alt: components.png
    :align: center

-JIRA components is an **optional** field, which can defined as a comma separated list of values to assign a list of components to the JIRA issue. (by their names)
+JIRA components is an **optional** field, which can be defined as a comma separated list of values to assign a list of components to the JIRA issue. (by their names)

-JIRA dedup behaviour
+JIRA dedup behavior
 ====================

 .. image:: img/jira_dedup1.png